metacontract/mc/.github/PULL_REQUEST_TEMPLATE/update_docs.md

 ---
 name: Update Docs
 about: Create a pull request to update the documentation
-title: "[Docs] "
+title: "[docs] "
-labels: 'type: documentation, status: in-progress'
+labels: "type: documentation, status: in-progress"
-assignees: ''
+assignees: ""
 ---

 This pull request is to propose a documentation update for the `mc` project.